argoproj/applicationset/README.md

 ```
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj-labs/applicationset/master/manifests/install.yaml
 ```
-Commits to the `master` branch will automatically push new container images to the container registry used by this install.
-See [Development builds](docs/Geting-Started.md) for details.
+Commits to the `master` branch will automatically push new container images to the container registry used by this install, and see this link for automatically updated [documentation for these builds](https://argocd-applicationset.readthedocs.io/en/master/).
+See [Development builds](docs/Geting-Started.md) for more details.

 ## Development